juliandewit/kaggle_ndsb2017/README.md

 All in all it was quite an engineering effort.

 #### General
-The source contains much dead code.
-Cleaning up 100% was too risky on such short notice.
+The source is cleaned up as much as possible.
+However I was afraid that results would not be 100% reproducible if I changed too much.
+Therefore some pieces could be a bit cleaner.
+Also I left in some bugs that I found while cleaning up.
+(See end of this document),

 The solution relies on manual labels, generated labels and 2 resulting submissions from team member Daniel Hammack.
-These files are all in this archive and can be put at the location as can be configured in the settings.py.
+These files are all in the "resources" map.
+All other file location can be configured in the settings.py.
+The raw patient data must be downloaded from the Kaggle website and the LUNA16 website.

 Trained models are also provided through a download url URL

 The solution is a combination of nodule detectors/malignancy regressors.
 My two parts are trained with LUNA16 data with a mix of positive and negative labels + malignancy info from the LIDC dataset.
 My second part also uses some manual annotations made on the NDSB3 trainset.
 Predictions are generated from the raw nodule/malignancy predictions combined with the location information and general “mass” information.
 Masses are no nodules but big suspicious tissues present in the CT-images.
 De masses are detected with a U-net trained with manual labels.

-The 3rd and 4th part come from Daniel’s solution.
+The 3rd and 4th part of te solution come from Daniel Hammack.
-My final solution is a blend of the 4 different part.
+The final solution is a blend of the 4 different part.
 Blending is done by taking a simple average.

 #### Preprocessing
 First run step1_preprocess_ndsb.py.
 This will extract all the ndsb dicom files , scale to 1x1x1 mm, and make a directory containing .png slice images.
 Lung segmentation mask images are also generated.
 They will be used later in the process for faster predicting.